Choosing the Safest Office Pod

 If your goal is employee wellness, the last thing you want when people spend time in a privacy booth is for them to become unwell.
 But that’s exactly what could happen if your work pods are made with materials known to be hazardous.

 Man-made Formaldehyde can be found in manufactured wood products (plywood, MDF, particle board), as well as in paints, adhesives, glues, and synthetic fabrics.
-Many of these components are used in the manufacture of office furniture, including that of office phone booths and meeting pods, in which people are enclosed in a relatively small space, sometimes for an extended period, making the symptoms more intense.
+Many of these components are used in the manufacture of office furniture, including office phone booths and meeting pods, in which people are enclosed in a relatively small space, sometimes for an extended period, making the symptoms more intense.

 So how do you know if your acoustic office pods contain this dangerous compound?

-- Where are your products manufactured?
-Manufacturers in the US and EU countries are held to more stringent environmental standards than some other parts of the world.
+- Where are their products manufactured?
+Manufacturers in the US and EU countries are held to more stringent environmental standards than in some other parts of the world.
 If your booth is being made outside of these countries, take extra steps to ensure compliance with US standards for materials and manufacture.